Leo Amery: Colonial Secretary

+The idea of having Southern Rhodesia join South Africa as a "fifth province" was frequently mooted in the 1920s, but the unwillingness of the British settlers in Rhodesia to join an Afrikaner-dominated state ensured that nothing came of it.
+In 1927, Amery toured Africa and concluded that Southern Rhodesia would only join South Africa on its own terms to preserve its "British character".
+Amery envisioned a future where the British settlers in Southern Rhodesia would build "an independent Central South African Dominion to check and counterbalance the parochial South African Union".

+In India, the strong resistance of the Congress movement defeated his hopes for greater integration into the Commonwealth.
+In the 1920s, the Palestine Mandate was seen as a backward, impoverished area and not the first choice for emigration of most European Jews.
+Amery carried out a policy of "constructive Zionism": building infrastructure such as paved roads, public sanitation and a hydroelectric grid, intended to encourage Jewish immigration.
+In Malta Amery's name became associated with the Royal Commission which recommended self-government for the Maltese following the 1919 riots in which four locals and one servicemen were killed.
+One of the most prominent streets in the resort town of Sliema was named after him.

 Out of office

 Amery was not invited to join the National Government formed in 1931.
 He remained in Parliament but joined the boards of several prominent corporations.
-That was necessary as he had no independent means and had depleted his savings during the First World War and when he was a cabinet minister during the 1920s.
-Among his directorships were the boards of several German metal fabrication companies (representing British capital invested in the companies), the British Southern Railway, the Gloucester Wagon Company, Marks and Spencer, the famous shipbuilding firm Cammell Laird and the Trust and Loan of Canada.
+This was necessary as he had no independent means and had depleted his savings during the First World War and when he was a cabinet minister during the 1920s.
+Among his directorships were the boards of several German metal engineering companies (representing British capital invested in the companies), the British Southern Railway, the Gloucester Wagon Company, Marks and Spencer, the shipbuilding firm Cammell Laird and the Trust and Loan of Canada.
 He was also chairman of the Iraq Currency Board.

-In the course of his duties as a director of German metal fabrication companies, Amery gained a good understanding of German military potential.
-Adolf Hitler became alarmed at the situation and ordered a halt to non-German directors.
-Amery had spent a lot of time in Germany during the 1930s in connection with his work.
+In the course of his duties as a director of German metal engineering companies, Amery gained a good understanding of German military potential.
+Adolf Hitler became alarmed at the situation and ordered a halt to the appointment of non-German directors.
+Amery spent a lot of time in Germany during the 1930s in connection with his work.
 He was not allowed to send his director's fees out of the country so he took his family on holiday in the Bavarian Alps.
 He had a lengthy meeting with Hitler on at least one occasion, and he met at length with Czech leader Edvard Beneš, Austrian leaders Engelbert Dollfuss and Kurt von Schuschnigg and Italian leader Benito Mussolini.